 53. The reporting of the memorandum items shall affect neither the calculation of the risk weighted exposure amounts of the exposure classes referred to in Article 112, points (a) to (c) and (f) to (h), of Regulation (EU) No 575/2013 nor of the exposure classes referred to in Article 112, points (i) and (j), of that Regulation reported in template CR SA.

-54. The memorandum rows provide additional information about the obligor structure of the exposure classes 'in default' or 'secured by immovable property'.
-Exposures shall be reported in these rows where the obligors would have been reported in the exposure classes ‘Central governments or central banks’, ‘Regional governments or local authorities’, ‘Public sector entities’, ‘Institutions’, ‘Corporates’ and ‘Retail’ of CR SA, if those exposures were not assigned to the exposure classes 'in default' or 'secured by immovable property'.
-The figures reported, however, are the same as used to calculate the risk weighted exposure amounts in the exposure classes ‘in default’ or 'secured by immovable property '.
+54. The memorandum rows provide additional information about the obligor structure of the exposure classes 'in default' or 'secured by immovable property and ADC exposures'.
+Exposures shall be reported in these rows where the obligors would have been reported in the exposure classes ‘Central governments or central banks’, ‘Regional governments or local authorities’, ‘Public sector entities’, ‘Institutions’, ‘Corporates’ and ‘Retail’ of CR SA, if those exposures were not assigned to the exposure classes 'in default' or 'secured by immovable property and ADC exposures'.
+The figures reported, however, are the same as used to calculate the risk weighted exposure amounts in the exposure classes ‘in default’ or 'secured by immovable property and ADC exposures'.

 55. E.g. if an exposure, the risk exposure amounts of which are calculated in accordance with Article 127 of Regulation (EU) No 575/2013 and the value adjustments are less than 20 %, then that information shall be reported in CR SA, row 0320 in the total and in the exposure class ‘in default’.
 If this exposure, before it defaulted, was an exposure to an institution, then that information shall also be reported in row 0320 of exposure class 'institutions'.